 Boston comes to life in the autumn, when the city is flooded with tens of thousands of students, not to mention scores of visitors.
 And while the Hub might not be the biggest city around, its cultural calendar is one of America's strongest; at any given time, there are plenty of noteworthy shows and events taking place across the metro area.
 If nothing on our list here strikes your fancy, take a peek at our guides to the best places to see live music in Boston or best free things to do in Boston.
 If you’re looking to get out of the elements, consult our guides to where to see art in Boston, including the best art galleries and the best museums in Boston.

 RECOMMENDED: Full guide to the best things to do in Boston

 Best things to do in Boston this week

 Boston’s newest destination for all things food and drink has burst on to the scene, attracting hordes of ravenous foodies and a diverse mix of locals and visitors to its jaw-dropping home at 401 Park in the Fenway.
-Keep an eye on the @timeoutmarketboston IG handle for specific events, including DJs (this Fri and Sat from 7-10pm) and live music (this Sun from 11am-1pm).
+Keep an eye on the @timeoutmarketboston IG handle for specific events, including DJs (every Fri and Sat from 7-10pm) and live jazz (most Sundays from 11am-1pm).

 On Nov 23, go to the Shubert to see Mandolin Orange, an Americana/folk duo based out of Chapel Hill, NC.

 Come watch the NHL's Bruins as they defend home ice at the TD Garden on Nov 21 vs. Buffalo and Nov 23 vs. Minnesota.